Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Clamperl.md

 ---
 Ability1: Swift Swim
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME366.png
+BookShinyImageName: HOME366_s.png
 BoxSprite: SRD-BoxSprite-clamperl.png
+DexCategory: Bivalve Pokemon
+DexDescription: It is protected by a sturdy shell which is used to catch its prey.
+  Clamperl will produce a magnificent pearl once in a lifetime.
+That pearl is said to increase psychic powers and will sell for a lot of money.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 4
+  Feet: 1.3
+  Meters: 0.4
 HiddenAbility: Rattled
 HomeSprite: SRD-HomeSprite-clamperl.png
 Learnset: '[[SRD-Clamperl-Learnset]]'
 Legendary: 'No'
 Name: Clamperl
 Number: 366
+PrimaryEggGroup: Water 1
+SecondaryEggGroup: ''
 Sprite: clamperl.png
 Type1: Water
 Type2: ''
+Weight:
+  Hectograms: 525
+  Kilograms: 52.5
+  Pounds: 115.7
 ---

 #PokeroleSRD/Pokedex